stat545ubc-2021/Mini-Data-Analysis-1/Milestone_3/Mini-Data-Analysis-3.md

 between rating level to show the gradual increase in review levels.
 I used fct_relevel to turn the review level into factor and manual change the ordering as shown in the review_levels vector.
-For example, now it more clearly illustrates the difference in the amount of games discounted in positive review level compared to negative.
+For example, now it more clearly illustrates the greater number of games discounted in positive review level compared to negative.
+Furthermore, it is clearly shown that there are more games that have over 500 reviews in positive review level then negative.

 <!----------------------------------------------------------------------------->
 <!-------------------------- Start your work below ---------------------------->